-She is currently working on EMPIRE OF FLORA, a choreography for four dancers and a DJ which will premiere at the Montpellier Dance Festival 2022.
+She presented in 2022 EMPIRE OF FLORA, a choreography for four dancers and a DJ which premiered at the Montpellier Dance Festival.

-In 2022, she will also create DUOS – COLLISIONS AND COMBUSTIONS / A CHOREOGRAPHIC COLLECTION FOR THE MUSEUM, which will premiere at the Brandenburgisches Landesmuseum für Moderne Kunst- DKW Museum Cottbus on October 1-2, 2022, as part of the Dance in Residence Brandenburg program, Germany.
+In 2022, she also created DUOS – COLLISIONS AND COMBUSTIONS / A CHOREOGRAPHIC COLLECTION FOR THE MUSEUM, which premiered at the Brandenburgisches Landesmuseum für Moderne Kunst- DKW Museum Cottbus on October 1-2, 2022, as part of the Dance in Residence Brandenburg program, Germany.

-In April 2023, she will choreograph a dance piece for the 26 performers of the Ballet de Lorraine – CCN Nancy.
+In April 2023, she will choreograph a dance piece for the 25 performers of the CCN - Ballet de Lorraine.